-Take the time to identify what is important to you this season by developing your holiday spending plan.
+Take the time to identify what’s important to you this season by developing your holiday spending plan.

 What can you afford to spend on what or who?
 What can you afford to go without?
 Write it down and keep this in mind as you begin shopping for the holidays.

-If you plan to use a credit card, remember to try to pay your balance in full or pay it off as soon as possible to avoid accumulating interest.
+If you plan to use a credit card or holiday loan, remember to try to pay your balance in full or pay it off as soon as possible to avoid accumulating interest.

 Establish New Traditions

-Holiday traditions don’t have to involve doing something that costs us a pretty penny.
+Holiday traditions don’t have to involve doing something that costs a pretty penny.

 Stay in for a night of movies, hot chocolate, and baking.
-Get the family together for a socially-distanced event, such as the drive-thru Trail of Lights.
+Get the family together to drive around and look at holiday lights.
 Dedicate a weekend to collecting toys and coats for children or host a food donation drive.
 There are so many things to choose from.

 Change It Up